Top

 What is the statute of limitations for filing a defective medical device claim in California?

 In California, the statute of limitations for product liability claims—including those involving defective medical devices—is typically two years from the date of injury or when the injury was discovered (or reasonably should have been discovered).
 For medical malpractice claims involving medical devices, the limit may be as short as one year from discovery, with a maximum of three years from the date of injury.
-Failing to file within the legal timeframe can result in dismissal of the case.
+Time is a critical factor, and missing the deadline can bar patients from pursuing legal recourse altogether.

 What compensation can I recover in a defective medical device case?

 If successful, a plaintiff may recover both economic and non-economic damages.
 Economic damages include medical expenses, lost wages, and the cost of additional treatments or surgeries.
 Non-economic damages cover pain and suffering, emotional distress, and loss of enjoyment of life.
-In cases of egregious misconduct or gross negligence, punitive damages may also be awarded to punish the manufacturer and deter future wrongdoing.
+In some cases, punitive damages may also be awarded to punish the manufacturer and deter future wrongdoing.

 How do I prove a defective medical device caused my injury?